0x742/noia/README.md

 [![npm version](https://badge.fury.io/js/noia.svg)](https://badge.fury.io/js/noia)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Noia is a web-based tool whose main aim is to ease the process of browsing an Android application sandbox and directly previewing SQLite databases, images, and more.
+Noia is a web-based tool whose main aim is to ease the process of browsing mobile applications sandbox and directly previewing SQLite databases, images, and more.
 Powered by [frida.re](https://www.frida.re).

 Please note that I'm not a programmer, but I'm probably above the median in code-savyness.
 Try it out, open an issue if you find any problems.
 PRs are welcome.